zenglenn42/utbc2019-hw-04-crystal-collector/README.md

 # utbc2019-hw-04-crystal-collector

 This week I'm implementing "Crystals Collector", a simple number guessing game which updates the DOM dynamically using jQuery.
-Players click on crystals with associated values to accumulate a score which matches a random target value.
+Players click on crystals with associated values to accumulate a score with the goal of matching a random target value.

 ## Release 1.0 (MVP)